 3. Set Up Your SEO Strategy

-So first, write down a few of the things you want to see from your SEO strategy.
+So first, write down a few things you want to see from your SEO strategy.
 Do you want to gain more overall traffic to your home page?
 Are you trying to rank for new keywords with a blog strategy?
 There are four components to every good SEO strategy:

 - Keyword research